Tunguso4ka/SSfyImage/README.md

 Should probably work on Windows, but idk.
 I dont use Windows. ( try https://distrochooser.de )

+# HEY!
+You!
+Yes you!
+It worked great for me, but not for Windows users (because Windows moment or whatever, install Linux).
+I will no longer maintain this, it still works and does it great, but instead of this one, please, use https://github.com/Tunguso4ka/toss14image .
+Thanks! <3

 ## How to use?

 1. Make screenshot, edit and zoom it to be smaller or equal to the 21x26 pixels.
 (Otherwise it not gonna fit on paper)